Billplz/api_slate/source/index.html.md

 1. Billplz API returns Bill's URL.
 1. Your site redirects the customer to Bill's URL.
 1. The customer makes payment via payment option of choice.
-1. Billplz sends a server-side update \*\*at best effort (Payment Completion) to your site upon payment failure or success.
+1. Billplz sends a server-side update to your site upon payment failure or success.
 (Basic Callback URL / X Signature Callback URL depending on your configuration)
 ***[your backend server should capture the transaction update at this point]*** *refer to [X Signature Callback Url](#payment-completion-x-signature-callback-url)*.
 Billplz does not redirects (Payment Completion) the customer back to your site, `redirect_url` (due to many possibilities, app hang, browser closed, disconnected, etc)